homeymusic/mami.codi.R/README.md

 2014.

-The MaMi.CoDi model, based on Stolzenburg (2015), has one one parameter: standard_deviation.
-Variance is used by the Stern-Brocot algorithm to find tone ratios as rational fractions that are then used to estimate the relative periodicity of chords. standard_deviation acts as the physiological limits mentioned by Oxenham, above.
+The MaMi.CoDi model, based on Stolzenburg (2015), has one one parameter: uncertainty.
+Variance is used by the Stern-Brocot algorithm to find tone ratios as rational fractions that are then used to estimate the relative periodicity of chords. uncertainty acts as the physiological limits mentioned by Oxenham, above.

-Considering that the space and time signals had two different physiological origins, we searched a two-dimensional standard_deviation space in order to match model predictions with the large-scale behavioral results.
-It turned out that the values that best matched large-scale behavioral results were always the same for time and space standard_deviation.
+Considering that the space and time signals had two different physiological origins, we searched a two-dimensional uncertainty space in order to match model predictions with the large-scale behavioral results.
+It turned out that the values that best matched large-scale behavioral results were always the same for time and space uncertainty.
 This might indicate that the physiological limitations are not specific to place signals or time signals separetely.
 But instead the limitation is higher in the auditory system after the signals have been passed along.